 Accommodation in Tatarstan

-Source for the article Bolgar - capital of the Volga Bulgarians and UNESCO World Heritage: own research on site.
+Source for the article Bolgar - capital of the Volga Bulgarians and UNESCO World Heritage: research on site.

 Text: © Copyright Monika Fuchs, TravelWorldOnline